Zuescho/VenturePlan/README.md

 # Installation

-You can use an addon manager like WoWUp.
+You can use an addon manager like [WowUP](https://wowup.io/).
 You only need to link the repo and it will install the latest release.

 You can also install manually by coping everything from the addon folder into \Interface\Addons\VenturePlan folder.